Kepler K2 observations of the transitional millisecond pulsar PSR J1023+0038

 \subsection{Self-organised-criticality analysis}

 We investigated the possibility that the flares might be the result of a self-organised criticality (SOC) mechanism (see \citet{aschwanden_25_2016} for a review).
-In this kind of system, the energy provided by an external driver accumulates in the system which gradually reaches a state close to instability.
-The energy is then violently released in an instability triggered by a perturbation, and the system returns to its stable state until the threshold is reached again.
-This kind of process is thought to occur in many different fields, particularly earthquakes but also Solar flares and X-ray flares of gamma-ray-burst afterglows (see e.g. \citet{wang_self-organized_2013}).
+In this kind of system, the energy provided by an external driver accumulates in the system which gradually reaches a state locally close to instability in multiple regions.
+The energy is then violently released when these instabilities are reached.
+The instabilities themselves are triggered in an apparently random way, and are subsequently regenerated under the action of the driver.This kind of process is thought to occur in many different fields, particularly earthquakes but also Solar flares and X-ray flares of gamma-ray-burst afterglows (see e.g. \citet{wang_self-organized_2013}).